minikomi/simple-static/README.md

-## Example Clojure static site setup for netlify.
-Using boot, hiccup templates, clojurescript.
+# Example Clojure static site setup for netlify.
+Using boot, hiccup templates, clojurescript and garden for CSS

+## Running / building locally

 `boot dev` - local dev server on localhost:3001 with refresh for cljs & css